wwarthen/RomWBW/Source/Doc/Applications.md

 # XM

-An adaptation of Ward Christensen's X-Modem protrocol for transferring files between systems using a serial port.
+An adaptation of Ward Christensen's X-Modem protocol for transferring files between systems using a serial port.

 ## Syntax